YasserJaber98/8_ML/README.md

 ---

+## ⚠️ Note on Included Files

+This repository includes the following files committed directly for convenience:

+- `user_features.json` (pre-computed user features)
+- `lg_churn.pkl` (trained model file)

+**Important:** Including data files and model binaries directly in the repository is generally considered **bad practice** because:

+- It increases repo size unnecessarily.
+- It complicates versioning and collaboration.
+- Sensitive or large files should be managed via dedicated storage solutions (e.g., cloud storage, model registries).

+---

 > **Note:** This is a demonstration project.
 Some components (Docker, scheduling, cloud storage) are implemented but not fully operational in the current development environment.